UCSF-DataSci/ds217-11-final-bobho1999/report.md

 - Rationale: Time series data requires temporal splitting to avoid data leakage and ensure realistic evaluation

 **Feature Preparation:**
-- Features selected (excluding target, string columns)
+- Selected relevant weather features (excluding target, sensor metadata columns)
+- For rolling features derived from the same variable, the window size with stronger correlation to the target was selected
-- Excluded features (and those derived) with >0.95 correlation to target (e.g., Wet Bulb Temperature with 0.978 correlation)
+- Excluded features (and those derived) with >0.95 correlation to target (e.g., Wet Bulb Temperature with 0.98 correlation)
 - Categorical variables (Station Name) one-hot encoded
 - All missing values handled
 - No data leakage: future data excluded from training set